cjstoddard/Jetson-Nano/eliza/README.md

 This app is an offshoot of the Eliza program, originally wrtten in 1964 by Joseph Weizenbaum.
 [Eliza](https://en.wikipedia.org/wiki/ELIZA) is widely considered the worlds first chatbot and simulated a psychotherapist of the Rogerian school.

-This Eliza is of course much better at what it does, however, of all of these projects, this one works the best.
+This Eliza is of course much better at what it does, and of all of these projects, this one works the best.
 With the others I was not terribly worried about how well they worked, as they were just proof of concept projects, or a place to start a bigger more interesting project.
 This one however, I do want it to work as well as possble.
 I wish I could have used qwen2.5:7b instead of qwen2.5:3b, it would have been a better choice in every respect, but I could not make it fit in the Jetson Nano along with the Flask web interface.
 I would never suggest Eliza for anything serious, but if you just need someone to talk to, Eliza does do a pretty good imitation of an active listener and simulates empathy pretty well.

 ----------
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR